Cash Flow in Sage 50

 In case, the balance for the day is calculated as less than zero, or where only one bank account is selected for inclusion and the balance is below the selected bank account’s minimum limit, it appears in red.

-Also Read-: Sage 50 Invoice Not Posted
+Also Read: Sage 50 Invoice Not Posted

-The Advantages of the Excel Skills for Modification of the Report
+Advantages of the Excel Skills for Modification of the Report

 One additional consideration is the Discounts that can affect the amount displayed on the Receipt, or the disbursement that can be expected.
 Those invoices that have been previously recorded will be used for planning.
 However, if you offer an early payment discount to your customers or the same has been offered to you, these need to be considered in case they are normally taken or given.